hamalainenilmari/Big-Data-Platform/assignment-3-894931/reports/Assignment-3-Report.md

 |---------------|--------------------|------------------------------|----------------|--------------|--------------------|------------------|
 | 1743272580000 | 1031               | 17.183333333333334           | 0              | 1.0          | 0                  | 0                |

-We can see that the records processing speed slowed very little, but no real impact.
-This kind of difference can also be due to Kafka etc. No differences in CPU usage.
+No notable differences in CPU usage.
+Also the processing speed says relatively the same.

 **Test 3:**